Voices Carry (album)

 Voices Carry is the first studio album by American new wave band 'Til Tuesday, released in 1985.

 'Til Tuesday's debut single was the album's title track, which went to #8 on the Billboard singles chart and remains the band's best-known song.
 The "Voices Carry" video won the MTV Video Music Award for Best New Artist and was played heavily on MTV.
-It depicts a boyfriend trying to convert Aimee Mann to his upper-class lifestyle; she finally lashes out at him during a concert at Carnegie Hall, standing up from her seat in the audience and belting the lyrics ("He said, shut up!
-He said, shut up!
-Oh God, can't you keep it down?...") as she removes her cap to reveal her signature spiky, rat-tailed hair, while her boyfriend hides his face in embarrassment and the rest of the attendees look on in shock.

-Except for one short establishing shot of the exterior of New York City's Carnegie Hall, the video was shot completely on-location in Boston, MA.
-The Strand Theater in Dorchester's Upham's Corner doubled for the interior of Carnegie Hall during the video's final crane shot.

 The album's second and third singles were "Looking Over My Shoulder" (which peaked at No. 61 on the Billboard Hot 100) and "Love in a Vacuum".

 Production

-Martin Rushent was being considered for the role of producer for Voices Carry.
+Martin Rushent was considered for the role of producer for Voices Carry.

 Release

 Voices Carry was released on April 20, 1985.
 The album entered the Billboard 200 at 152nd place on June 25.
-The album spent 31 weeks on the chart peaking at 23.
+The album spent 31 weeks on the chart, peaking at 19.